Sport in Turkey: Volleyball

-Volleyball, especially women's volleyball is a popular sport in Turkey.
-Recently Turkey women's national volleyball team secured 6th place at the FIVB Volleyball Women's World Championship in 2010 in Japan, and won a bronze medal at the Women's European Volleyball Championship in 2011 in Serbia.
-Turkey's top women's volleyball team is Vakıfbank, which have won undefeated 3 Championships at the FIVB Volleyball Women's Club World Championship in 2013,2017 and 2018.
-5 Championship undefeated at the CEV Women's Champions League in 2011,2013,2017,2018 and 2022 season and the gold medal in both Challenge Cup and Women's Top Volley International in the 2007-08 season.
-Another prominent Turkish women's volleyball club is Fenerbahçe, which have won the FIVB Volleyball Women's Club World Championship undefeated in 2010, the silver medal in the CEV Women's Champions League in the 2009-10 season and finishing in third place during the 2010-11 season.
+Volleyball, especially women's volleyball, is a popular sport in Turkey.
+The Turkey women's national volleyball team secured 6th place at the FIVB Volleyball Women's World Championship in 2010 in Japan, and won a bronze medal at the Women's European Volleyball Championship in 2011 in Serbia.
+Turkey's top women's volleyball team is VakıfBank, which went undefeated to win three championships at the FIVB Volleyball Women's Club World Championship in 2013, 2017, and 2018.
+The same team won five championships (again going undefeated each time) in the CEV Women's Champions League in 2011, 2013, 2017, 2018, and 2022.
+They took gold medals at both the Challenge Cup and the Women's Top Volley International in the 2007–08 season.
+Another prominent Turkish women's volleyball club is Fenerbahçe, which won the FIVB Volleyball Women's Club World Championship with an undefeated record in 2010, took the silver medal in the CEV Women's Champions League in the 2009–10 season, and finished in third place during the 2010–11 season.

+They've won 22 consecutive matches in 2023.
+In that period, they completed the Nations League, European Championship and Olympic Qualification Round / FIVB World Cup matches undefeated.
+Being the first team to do so in history and securing the 1st place in world rankings.

 Turkey featured a men's national team in beach volleyball that competed at the 2018–2020 CEV Beach Volleyball Continental Cup.

-Handball

-Yeliz Özel from Ankara is a Turkish handballer considered to be one of the world's best playmakers from women's handball of its time.
+Air sports

+Plane gliding, hang gliding, parachuting, paragliding, engine powered flights and skydiving are regulated by Turkish Aeronautical Association and Directorate General of Civil Aviation.

+Archery

+Archery is among the traditional sports.
+Mete Gazoz achieved #1 spot in world rankings in 2022.

 Athletics

 Athletics is another fast improving sport.
 Süreyya Ayhan set the 1500m world record in 2003 and Elvan Abeylegesse set a new 5000m record in 2004.
-In 2010 European Athletics Championships Alemitu Bekele and Elvan Abeylegesse won gold and silver medals respectively in Women's 5000 metres and Elvan Abeylegesse also won gold medal in Women's 10000 metres.
+In 2010 European Athletics Championships Alemitu Bekele and Elvan Abeylegesse won gold and silver medals respectively in Women's 5000 metres and Elvan Abeylegesse medal in Women's 10000 metres.
 Nevin Yanıt won first European Championship in a sprint race for Turkey by winning gold in Women's 100 metres hurdles.
 In 2011 European Athletics Indoor Championships Kemal Koyuncu won silver in Men's 1500 metres and Halil Akkas won bronze in Men's 3000 metres.
 In 2017, Ramil Guliyev of Fenerbahçe won Turkey's first ever gold medal in the men's 200 metre race at the 2017 World Championships, being the second white athlete in history to achieve this feat.

-Beach handball
+The country also hosts major marathons such as Istanbul Marathon.

+Billiards

+Gülşen Degener, Güzin Müjde Karakaşlı, Semih Saygıner and Tayfun Taşdemir are prominent carom billiards players.

+Chess

+Turkey is regularly competing in international tournaments like the Chess Olympiad.
+Notable figures include Grandmasters Suat Atalık and Kübra Öztürk, as well as Vahap Şanal, the first Turkish male to surpass a 2600 FIDE rating.